tiebingzhang/aws-b2bi-edi-usecases/docs/event-driven-mft-b2b/README.md

 hide:
   - navigation
 ---
-# Build an event-driven MFT workflow
+# Build an event-driven Managed File Transfer(MFT) workflow

 ## Scenario
-- You run an EDI clearhousing, and you have a customer that is a medical service provider.
+- You run an EDI clearing house, and you have a customer that is a medical service provider.
-- You help your customer submit their medical claims and benefit enrollment forms to the insurance companies.
+- Your customer needs your help to submit their medical claims and benefit enrollment forms to the insurance companies.
 - Your customer deposit those files on their SFTP server every day at 5pm, and archive them at 5am next day.
-- Your customer expects you to retrieve the files once they are deposited, and before they are archived.
+- Your customer expects you to retrieve the files daily before they are archived.
-- Your customer would like to see a X12 functional acknowlegement document 999 for each file processed via a web portal that you provide.
 - The medical claims are in the format of X12 document 837, and benefit enrollment in the format of X12 document 834.

 ## Your Requirements to the solution
-- Use native AWS cloud native services (benefits: high availability, scalable, auditable, secure, private)
+- Use AWS cloud native services (benefits: high availability, scalable, auditable, secure, private)
 - Security, HIPAA compliant
 - Privacy
 - Use low code development
+- Event driven and serverless
 - auditable with logs
 - easy to operate
-- operation dashboard
+- can build an operation dashboard
-- Event driven and serverless

-## Highlevel solution
+## High-level solution
 1. Use Amazon EventBrige Scheduler to kick off the operation every day at a fixed time.
-2. Three high-level steps:
+2. Four high-level steps:
     - List the files available on the SFTP server
     - Retrive the files and deposit them to a S3 bucket
     - Malware-scan the files to make sure they are clean